-Weekly calendars are posted on each community board, in ParentSquare, and are included in the Sonoran Sunrise.
+Weekly calendars are posted on each community board and in ParentSquare.
 Our yearly events calendar can be found in ParentSquare and on our website.
 Our Service Opportunity listings are also in ParentSquare.
 Printed academic calendars are mailed out with the Back-to-School Packet.